• Art Magazine

 Photo by charlesdeluvio @charlesdeluvio, via Unsplash

-Multi-platform listings are a strong acquisition channel, but they deliver the best results when connected to a gallery's broader digital presence.
-A typical collector journey illustrates why: a buyer discovers an artwork on Artsy, searches for the gallery by name, lands on the website, browses the full program, and signs up for the newsletter.
-Weeks later, that collector sees an exhibition announcement and makes an inquiry directly.
+Multi-platform offerings are a powerful acquisition channel, but they deliver the best results when integrated with a gallery's broader digital presence.
+A typical collector's journey illustrates why: A buyer discovers a work of art on Artsy, searches for the gallery, lands on the website, browses the entire program, and signs up for the newsletter.
+Weeks later, the collector sees an exhibition announcement and inquires directly.

 The sale originated on a marketplace, but it closed through the gallery's own channels.
 This is why marketplace strategy works best alongside a well-optimized website, consistent SEO, an active newsletter, and a social media presence that reinforces the gallery's program.